Zelensky says Ukraine prepared to discuss neutrality in peace talks

 But President Zelensky's reference is perhaps the most explicit so far.

-Clearly, there's no room for NATO membership in such a vision of Ukraine's future.
+Clearly, there's no room for Nato membership in such a vision of Ukraine's future.

 Removing that aspiration from Ukraine's constitution (it was added in 2019) will need to be put to a referendum.
 With support for membership at an all-time high, it will be a bitter pill for many Ukrainians to swallow.

-The key will be what sort of security guarantees can possibly take the place of being a member of the western alliance.
+The key will be what sort of security guarantees can possibly take the place of being a member of the Western alliance.

 Ukrainian officials insist that guarantees will need to be much more specific than the 1994 Budapest Memorandum, which gave Ukraine security assurances in return for giving up its stock of nuclear weapons.